codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 max-width="90%"
 %}

-Pipelines that belong to a project will mention it bellow their name so it is very easy to understand which pipelines belong to a project and which do not.
+Pipelines that belong to a project will mention it below their name so it is very easy to understand which pipelines belong to a project and which do not.

 ## What to read next